 The Englishman Michael Broadbent (born 1927) is one of the most famous wine degustators and wine writers in the world.
 In 1948 he began studying architecture, but he finished and began in 1952 at the wine merchant Tommy Layton as a wine trade apprentice.
 In 1955 he joined the company Harvey's where the famous wine expert Harry Waugh (1904-2001) was his teacher.
-Here he brought it up to the sales director for Great Britain.
-In 1966 Broadbent moved to the famous auction house Christie's in London and became director of the wine department.
-Here it was and still is countless Auctions responsible.
+Here he brought it up to sales director for the UK.
+In 1966 Broadbent moved to the auction house Christie's in London and became director of the wine department.
+Here it has been and still is countless Auctions responsible.

 In 1970, he became chairman of the "Institute of Masters of Wine," the title Master of Wine he won in 1960.
 Furthermore, he was an honorary member of the "Académie du Vin de Bordeaux".
 In 1984 he was awarded the "Grand Prix de l'Académie International du Vin".
 His famous wine book, "Taste, Know and Enjoy Wines" (Wine Tasting 1960) is an international classic and longseller and has already enjoyed over 40 editions in ten languages.
 For the British magazine Decanter he wrote monthly articles.
 From 1986 he was president of International Wine & Food Society and since 1991 Chairman of the Supervisory Board of the "Wine & Spirit Trades Benevolent Society".